skagedal/hahabit/README.md

 # hahabit

-The beginnings of a small habit tracker, which I am blogging about at [skagedal's oboy](https://blog.skagedal.tech/).
+A small habit tracker.
+I blogged about the creation of this at [skagedal's oboy](https://blog.skagedal.tech/).

+Archived repository.